Efficient Parameter Calibration of Numerical Weather Prediction Models via Evolutionary Sequential Transfer Optimization

 To conduct our experiments, the following experimental setup was adopted for the WRF parameter calibration tasks: \begin{itemize} \item{{\bf{Calibration Scenario}}: The spatial domain for the WRF forecast covers the longitude and latitude range of $38.0^\circ N - 41.75^\circ N$ and $114.5^\circ E - 118.25^\circ E$.
 The selection of physical parameterization schemes and the parameters to be calibrated for the WRF model is consistent with \cite{ref19}, with details provided in Table~\ref{tab:schemes_parameters}.
 RMSE is employed as the error metric in the calibration tasks:

-where $s_{i,t}$ and $\hat{s}_{i,t}$ represent the simulated value and the observed value, respectively, for the $i$-th grid cell at time step $t$, and $N$ denotes the total number of grid cells.} \item{{\bf{Data Sources}}:Meteorological data were obtained from the ERA5 reanalysis dataset \cite{ref46} and the China Meteorological Administration Land Data Assimilation System (CLDAS-V2.0) real-time product dataset \cite{ref47}.
+where $s_{i,t}$ and $\hat{s}_{i,t}$ represent the simulated value and the observed value, respectively, for the $i$-th grid cell at time step $t$, and $N$ denotes the total number of grid cells.} \item{{\bf{Data Sources}}:Meteorological data were obtained from the ERA5(The fifth generation ECMWF \footnote{ECMWF stands for the European Centre for Medium-Range Weather Forecasts.} atmospheric reanalysis of the global climate.) reanalysis dataset \cite{ref45} and the China Meteorological Administration Land Data Assimilation System (CLDAS-V2.0) real-time product dataset \cite{ref46}.
 ERA5 data serve as the meteorological field input for WRF, providing the necessary data to construct the meteorological states.
-Since the forecast results output by WRF possess a higher resolution compared to the ERA5 data, the CLDAS dataset is selected as the calibration target (i.e., ground truth observational data) to facilitate calibration at a high precision resolution.} \item{{\bf{Task Sets}}:To provide a transferable source task set for SEETO, we partitioned the period from 2017/07/01 00:00 to 2017/07/11 00:00 into $K=20$ source calibration tasks at 12-hour intervals.
+Since the forecast results output by WRF possess a higher resolution compared to the ERA5 data, the CLDAS dataset is selected as the calibration target to facilitate calibration at a high precision resolution.} \item{{\bf{Task Sets}}:To provide a transferable source task set for SEETO, we partitioned the period from 2017/07/01 00:00 to 2017/07/11 00:00 into $K=20$ source calibration tasks at 12-hour intervals.
 The target task set consists of 10 tasks selected from August 2017 (08/03 11:00-08/03 23:00, 08/06 09:00-08/06 21:00, 08/08 14:00-08/09 02:00, 08/12 09:00-08/12 21:00, 08/15 21:00-08/16 09:00, 08/18 15:00-08/19 03:00, 08/21 09:00-08/21 21:00, 08/24 09:00-08/24 21:00, 08/27 20:00-08/28 08:00, 08/29 18:00-08/30 06:00).